 Separately but relatedly, the world has also begun to recognize the incredible potential of industrial, non-medical applications of the cannabis hemp, a crop which once thrived in Missouri as the state’s most profitable commodity.
 Already 22 states have passed some type of hemp legislation, including many other competing agricultural states such as Illinois, Indiana, Kentucky and Nebraska.
 The Congressional Research Service estimates the US hemp market at $580 million annually, with imported product largely from Canada and China.

-There are two paths you can take to participate in the green rush, plant touching and ancillary businesses.
+There are two paths you can take to participate in the green rush; plant touching and ancillary businesses.

 Plant touching businesses – are just that, businesses that work with cannabis plants directly – producing products such as cannabis flower for smoking, extracts, edibles and creams.
-Examples of “plant touching” business are dispensaries, cultivators, extract and edible producers.
+Examples of “plant touching” businesses are dispensaries, cultivators, extract and edible producers.

 Ancillary businesses – businesses that don’t work with cannabis plants directly – have sprung up around the cannabis industry, offering traditional services such as accounting and marketing.
 Some cater to the cannabis industry exclusively, while others serve clients in multiple markets, including cannabis.